Cooling Water Treatment for Industrial Cooling Systems

 To combat these problems cooling systems and the water used within them requires suitable treatment often involving the use of specialist high performance water treatment chemicals.

 Successful cooling system operation requires a holistic approach to the maintenance and protection of both the cooling system components and cooling waters against the detrimental effects of corrosion, scale formation, fouling and microbial contamination.

 A well-managed cooling tower water treatment programme will help optimise costs and operational efficiencies, reduce downtime, achieve water and energy savings, increase plant reliability, and improve safety and regulatory compliance.

 Water Treatment Services holistic approach to successful cooling system management involves control of the following issues:

-Controlling corrosion in cooling water systems
+Controlling corrosion in cooling tower water systems

 The control of corrosion in cooling systems is essential as it can cause a number of serious problems.
 Corrosion of the metallic components within the system can lead to serious degradation issues, increased costs, reduced asset reliability and life-expectancy, and ultimately system failure.
 It can also impact heat transfer efficiencies which increases energy costs.